AbhinavMir/networking/congestion_control.md

 AIMD (Additive Increase/Multiplicative Decrease) is a congestion control algorithm used by transport layer protocols such as TCP.
 The algorithm works by increasing the transmission rate of the sender (additive increase) until a packet loss is detected, which indicates congestion.
 At this point, the sender decreases the rate (multiplicative decrease) to try and avoid further losses.
 This process then repeats until the sender finds a rate that allows the packets to be sent without any packet loss.
 This rate is then the equilibrium rate at which the sender will continue to send packets.

+*In practice*: Increment a little for each ACK Increment = $(MSS * MSS)/CongestionWindow$, $CongestionWindow += Increment$.
+MSS is Maximum Segment Size.

 ## How does fast retransmission work?

 Fast retransmission is a technique used in TCP to detect and recover from lost packets quickly.
 It works by having the sender continuously monitor the acknowledgments it receives from the receiver.
 If the sender does not receive an acknowledgment within a certain time period, it will assume that the packet was lost and retransmit it.
 This allows the sender to quickly detect and recover from packet losses, reducing the overall impact of congestion on the network.

+By default, 2 ACKs elicit a retransmission, but in some cases, such as fast transmit in some Reno setups need 3 ACKs.

 ## TCP Reno